-The following curriculum outlines the requirements for the Bachelor of Science in Nursing for students enrolled in the Second Career/Second Degree (CD2) Program.
-All students must achieve grades of "C" or better in all courses cited below including laboratory courses.
-All science courses must include a laboratory.
+The following curriculum outlines the requirements for the Bachelor of Science in Nursing for students enrolled in the CD2 pathway.
+Students must achieve a "C" or better in all professional nursing courses.
 These courses may not be taken for Passed/Not Passed grades.
 A cumulative University GPA of 2.00 or above must be maintained.